Storm (Marvel Comics): Fictional character biography

 When Kitty Pryde returns from space to lead the X-Men, Storm joins her and a few familiar faces in the new X-Men Gold title.
 During the same period, she also rekindles her friendship with a resurrected Jean Grey and joins her Red team.

 In the new status quo for mutants post House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
 Storm takes part in a quasi-religious ceremony to welcome their newly resurrected comrades, after an attack on an Orchis-made Master Mold base in space.

 Storm is seen attacking the last compound of Orchis on Earth with Magneto, Polaris and Cyclops.
 She also is part of the Marauders crew with White Queen, Captain Kitty Pryde, Iceman, Pyro and Bishop.

-Another parallel storyline involves her attempts to find a cure for a technorganic infection.
+Another parallel storyline involves her attempts to find a cure for a techno-organic infection.
 Later, after the Hellfire Gala and the terraforming of planet Mars, Storm leaves the Marauders and becomes the regent of Arakko and Voice of the Sol System.